 Contemplating the 30-meter-high ancient pyramid at Mayan archaeological site Chichén Itzá in the blazing Yucatán sunlight, Elizabeth Doerr was awestruck by the structure’s complexity.
 Not just because of the pure historical ramifications of the pyramid and temple known as El Castillo, but also because of its timekeeping capabilities.
 Yes, you read that right: timekeeping capabilities!

-My wife and I serendipitously chanced upon “seeing” the aurora borealis while visiting Jackson Hole, Wyoming last year, and the excitement of that led to months of research.
-And that research led more recently to spending a few days in the Arctic Circle in the north of Sweden.
+Ian Skellern and his wife serendipitously chanced upon “seeing” the aurora borealis while visiting Jackson Hole, Wyoming, and the excitement of that led to months of research.
+And that research led to spending a few days in the Arctic Circle in the north of Sweden.
 Here is what I’ve learned about the northern lights so far, some of it firsthand.

 Elizabeth Doerr has a personal relationship with Scotland.
 And with Edinburgh in particular.
 But she hadn’t visited the fabulous National Museum of Scotland there before.
 Finally ducking in on a recent trip, she was blown away by the incredible Millennium Clock Tower.
 Here she explores the tower’s history, meaning, and symbolism.